Sister Rosetta Tharpe: Childhood

+Career

-Recording career
+Early career

-On October 31, 1938, aged 23, Tharpe recorded for the first time – four sides for Decca Records backed by Lucky Millinder's jazz orchestra.
-The first gospel songs recorded by Decca, "Rock Me", "That's All", "My Man and I" and "The Lonesome Road", were instant hits, establishing Tharpe as an overnight sensation and one of the first commercially successful gospel recording artists.
-"Rock Me" influenced many rock-and-roll singers, such as Elvis Presley, Little Richard and Jerry Lee Lewis.
-In 1942, the music critic Maurie Orodenker, describing Tharpe's "Rock Me", wrote "It's Sister Rosetta Tharpe for the rock & roll spiritual singing."
+On October 31, 1938, aged 23, Tharpe recorded for the first time – four sides for Decca Records.
+The first gospel songs recorded by Decca, "Rock Me", "That's All", "My Man and I", and "The Lonesome Road", were instant hits, establishing Tharpe as an overnight sensation and one of the first commercially successful gospel recording artists.
+"Rock Me" influenced many rock-and-roll singers, such as Elvis Presley, Little Richard, and Jerry Lee Lewis.
+In 1942, music critic Maurie Orodenker, describing Tharpe's "Rock Me", wrote, "It's Sister Rosetta Tharpe for the rock and roll spiritual singing."

-She had signed a ten-year contract with Millinder.
-Her records caused an immediate furor: many churchgoers were shocked by the mixture of gospel-based lyrics and secular-sounding music, but secular audiences loved them.
+She had signed a 10-year contract with Lucky Millinder.
+Tharpe officially joined Millinder's swing band in 1941 and continued touring with the band throughout the 1940s.
+Her records caused an immediate furor; many churchgoers were shocked by the mixture of gospel-based lyrics and secular-sounding music, but secular audiences loved them.
 Tharpe played on several occasions with the white singing group the Jordanaires.

 Tharpe's appearances with Cab Calloway at Harlem's Cotton Club in October 1938 and in John Hammond's "Spirituals to Swing" concert at Carnegie Hall on December 23, 1938, gained her more fame, along with notoriety.
-Performing gospel music for secular nightclub audiences and alongside blues and jazz musicians and dancers was unusual, and in conservative religious circles a woman playing the guitar in such settings was frowned upon.
+Performing gospel music for secular nightclub audiences and alongside blues and jazz musicians and dancers was unusual, and in conservative religious circles, a woman playing the guitar in such settings was frowned upon.
 Tharpe fell out of favor with segments of the gospel community.

-By 1943 she considered rebuilding a strictly gospel act, but she was contractually required to perform more worldly material.
+By 1943, she considered rebuilding a strictly gospel act, but she was contractually required to perform more worldly material.
 Her nightclub performances, in which she would sometimes sing gospel songs amid scantily clad showgirls, caused her to be shunned by some in the gospel community.

-During this time masculinity was directly linked to guitar skills.
-Tharpe was often offered the compliment that she could "play like a man", demonstrating her skills at guitar battles at the Apollo.
+During this time, masculinity was directly linked to guitar skills.
+Tharpe was often offered the intended compliment that she could "play like a man", demonstrating her skills at guitar battles at the Apollo.

 Tharpe continued recording during World War II, one of only two gospel artists able to record V-discs for troops overseas.

 Her song "Strange Things Happening Every Day", recorded in 1944 with Sammy Price, Decca's house boogie woogie pianist, showcased her virtuosity as a guitarist and her witty lyrics and delivery.
 It was the first gospel song to appear on the Billboard magazine Harlem Hit Parade.
 This 1944 record has been called the first rock and roll record.
 Tharpe toured throughout the 1940s, backed by various gospel quartets, including the Dixie Hummingbirds.

-In 1946, Tharpe saw Marie Knight perform at a Mahalia Jackson concert in New York.
+In 1946, Tharpe saw Marie Knight perform at a Mahalia Jackson concert in New York City.
 Tharpe recognized a special talent in Knight.
 Two weeks later, Tharpe showed up at Knight's doorstep, inviting her to go on the road.
 They toured the gospel circuit for a number of years, during which they recorded hits such as "Up Above My Head" and "Gospel Train".
-Though dismissed by both artists as gossip, several in the Gospel community speculated that Knight and Tharpe maintained a romantic and sexual relationship.
+According to Tharpe's biographer Gayle Wald, she and Knight also became lovers.